 The German “Ausbildung” is recognized almost everywhere and popular with employers.

-The German dual vocational training system is well known in many countries and highly respected as it’s almost unique worldwide.
+Their dual vocational training system is well known in many countries and highly respected as it’s almost unique worldwide.

 With a finished vocational training and a degree, you can even start studying at a German university.
 To learn even more about your profession.